nikbearbrown/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Claude/Workshop_Two/README.md

-# The Art of Prompt Engineering: Speaking to Computers Through Natural Language with Claude Sonnet
+# The Art of Prompt Engineering: Speaking to Computers Through Natural Language

 ## Introduction to Language Models